MoonHighway/production-ready-graphql/resources/Supergraph/RoverCheatsheet-Supergraph.md

 ## Installing and Using the Router

-1. Create a folder called Router
-2. In the router folder, run the curl command to install.
+1. In a folder, run the curl command to install.

 ```bash
 curl -sSL https://router.apollo.dev/download/nix/latest | sh